FreeRADIUS/wiki.freeradius.org/version4/transport.md

 The read/write callbacks should be supplied by the caller, and will call the `read` and `write` routines to write to buffers.

+If `read` or `write` are NULL and exist in the event loop, the events are removed.
+This lets the callback move between event loops.

 i.e. *all memory management is done by the caller*.

 ### debug